antaz/hikari/share/man/man1/hikari.md

   complement each other so maximizing a view horizontally and then vertically adds up to a full maximization state and so on.

+* **view-toggle-public**

+  Toggles the public state of the focused view.
+Public views are also displayed on the lock screen (note: they do not accept any input when the screen is locked though).
+These views should only contain information that should be displayed when the screen is locked, such as clocks or the progress of a long running process, they should never contain sensitive information.
+The public state is indicated in the sheet indicator bar via **!**.

 VT actions
 ----------
 * **vt-switch-to-[1-9]**